open-mmlab/mmgeneration/configs/sagan/README.md

 1. We use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.
 2. We use bicubic interpolation with PIL backend to resize image before feed them to Inception.

-For FID evaluation, differences between PyTorch Studio GAN and ours are mainly on the selection of real samples.
-In MMGen, we follow the pipeline of BigGAN, where the whole training set is adopted to extract inception statistics.
+For FID evaluation, we follow the pipeline of [BigGAN](https://github.com/ajbrock/BigGAN-PyTorch/blob/98459431a5d618d644d54cd1e9fceb1e5045648d/calculate_inception_moments.py#L52), where the whole training set is adopted to extract inception statistics, and Pytorch Studio GAN uses 50000 randomly selected samples.
 Besides, we also use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.

 You can download the preprocessed inception state by the following url: [CIFAR10](https://download.openmmlab.com/mmgen/evaluation/fid_inception_pkl/cifar10.pkl) and [ImageNet1k](https://download.openmmlab.com/mmgen/evaluation/fid_inception_pkl/imagenet.pkl).